shadow-cs/delphi-leakcheck/README.md

 On Android the output is sent to logcat on `WARN` level using `leak` tag.
 You can use `adb logcat -s leak:*` to see it in console (`adb` can be found under `platform-tools` directory of your Android SDK installation).
 It is highly recommended to ignore `tkUnknown` leaks on Android (ARC) since the RTL will allocate data for weak references that are mistreated for leaks, `System` will release them during finalization.

+### It can detect reference cycles ###

+`LeakCheck.DUnitCycle` unit implements cycle detection scanner that if given a reference will scan its reference graph to find any instances creating a reference cycle thus preventing the instance from freeing.
+This works only for managed fields ie. interfaces (and objects on NextGen).
+It can scan inside other objects, records, `TValues`, anonymous method closures, static and dynamic arrays (which mean it supports any of the `System.Generics.Collections` types).

+You can also manually register `TLeakCheckCycleMonitor` as `TestFramework.MemLeakMonitorClass` to integrate it into your tests.

 ### Delphi support ###

 Currently only Delphi XE7 is supported, support for older version may be added in the future.